 Save the forms to your desktop.

-Complete your forms electronically in the updated version of Adobe (not in a web browser such as Internet Explorer).
-If you use an earlier version it will let you sign and complete your form, but the PDF produced from it may be too large to be accepted by the enrollment tool.
+Complete your forms electronically in the updated version of Adobe Acrobat Reader DC.
+If you use an earlier version, it will let you sign and complete your form, but the PDF produced from it may be too large to be accepted by the enrollment tool.
+Do not complete the forms in a web browser, such as Internet Explorer.

 Follow the instructions found in the enrollment tool to upload your forms and complete your signature.